kitchen-appliance/from-scratch/htoi/README.md

 Every instruction is written in its own line.
-The first line of comment is the breakdown of every part of the instruction in my own naming convention. (see intel-opcodes for more information).
+The first line of comment is the breakdown of every part of the instruction in my own naming convention. (see from-scratch/intel-opcodes for more information).
 The second line describes what the instruction does.